Science Friday

-Science Friday (known as SciFri for short) is a weekly call-in talk show that broadcasts each Friday on public radio stations, distributed by WNYC Studios, and carried on over 400 public radio stations.
-SciFri is hosted by award-winning science journalist Ira Flatow and was created and is produced by the Science Friday Initiative.
+Science Friday (known as SciFri for short) is a weekly call-in talk show that broadcasts each Friday on public radio stations, distributed by WNYC Studios, and carried on over 500 public radio stations.
+SciFri is hosted by science journalist Ira Flatow and Flora Lichtman and is produced by the Science Friday Initiative.
 The program is divided into two one-hour programs, with each hour ending with a complete sign-off.
 The focus of each program is news and information on science, nature, medicine, and technology.
 The show originated as the Friday episode of the daily call-in talk show Talk of the Nation, but was spun off as a series in its own right when Talk of the Nation was canceled in June 2013.

 The Science Friday radio program is produced by the Science Friday Initiative, a 501(c)(3) organization.
-The Science Friday Initiative is an independently run organization with a governing Board of Directors and Executive Director.
-In addition to the radio program, the organization creates award-winning educational and digital content, finds underwriting for the program, and hosts public science events.
+The Science Friday Initiative is an independently run organization with a governing board of directors and executive director.
+In addition to the radio program and podcasts, the organization creates educational and digital content, finds underwriting for the program, and hosts public science events.

-Science Friday is also available in a podcasting format and is one of the most popular iTunes downloads, frequently in the top 15 downloads each week.
-SciFri podcasts are downloaded over 23 million times per year and over 1.8 million listeners tune in each week to hear the program.
-It is also carried via Sirius XM Radio.
+Science Friday is also available as a daily podcast and is one of the most popular iTunes downloads, frequently in the top 15 downloads each week.
+SciFri podcasts are downloaded over 23 million times per year.

-SciFri broadcasts excerpts from the annual Ig Nobel Prize ceremony on the Friday after Thanksgiving.
+SciFri has broadcast excerpts from the annual Ig Nobel Prize ceremony on the Friday after Thanksgiving.